dfrueda140/CityModule/README.md

 We aim to improve, justice, security, mobility, bureaucracy, economy, education, and more.
 This project is ambitious but step by step we will create awareness, innovation and new possibilities to grow as a society.

 ## Integration
-Each module will work in a independent way, but they may be call by other modules.
-The black box with in the project must be designed and organized in order to obtain a coordinated way for communicate between the modules.
+Each module will work in an independent way, but they may be called by other modules.
+The black box within the project must be designed and organized in order to obtain and coordinate the way communications between the modules will be performed.

-Each module as basic view will call the user identification (as a first step) but it may call other modules for information.
-(Eg, Security may call information from customs duty, and check if everything is in order.
+Each module as the basic view will call the user identification (as a first step), but it may call other modules for information.
+Eg, Security may call information from customs duty, and check if everything is in order.
 Or Mobility could call information from Security in order to allow a car or a truck to move in certain roads)